Skip to Content

 The color of these luminous pumpkins gives a spooky look to any Jack O Lantern design.

-Readers often ask me “can you carve white pumpkins?”
+Readers often ask me “Can you carve white pumpkins?”
 The answer is a definite yes!
 Normally, white pumpkins are easier to carve than orange ones.
 Your knife will go right through it.

 White pumpkin for carving on a white background.